sangheon96/the_weather_app/README.md

 # Check The Weather App
-Simple iOS app checking for the weather in desired city using Swift 2
+Simple iOS app checking for the weather in a desired city using Swift 2